asyncapi/website/pages/blog/json-schema-beyond-validation.md

 The data and the JSON Schema can then together, validate whether the data is an instance of the schema, i.e., validate if the data comply with the validation rules and give a simple true or false statement if they are compatible.

-JSON Schema is an extremely powerful tool which allows you to create complex validation rules for data and is the standard specification used in not only AsyncAPI but also OpenAPI.
+JSON Schema is an extremely powerful tool that allows you to create complex validation rules for data and is the standard specification used in not only AsyncAPI but also OpenAPI.

 ## Challenges using JSON Schema for data definitions

 Many of the JSON Schema keywords are for [JSON instance validation](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01), which means specifying validation rules that data should comply with.
 However, what if you wanted to know the definition of the data rather than what it should validate against?

-That is currently not something JSON Schema provides to you, even though it is such an important part of tooling.
-Let's deep dive a bit into JSON Schema and see where some of the complexity lies.
+This is currently not something the JSON Schema specification provides to you, even though it is such an important part of tooling.
+First, let me show you how to interpret data definition from the example above for then to explain a more complex JSON Schema example to further highlight the complexity.

-However, interpreting data definition from a JSON Schema is not always complex.
+Interpreting data definition from a JSON Schema is not always complex.
 For our previous example, we can almost interpret it as is.
 If I wanted a class in TypeScript that represented the data, it could look something like this (gonna use TS syntax as examples throughout).
 Notice how we use the `$id` keyword to define the name of such a class.

 ```ts
 class SomeIdForSchema {